|

 Alexander's style was relaxed, dignified, almost somber, but it afforded us

-glimpses of the deep passion and pathos that made Arthur Alexander's best songs
+glimpses of the deep passion and pathos that made his best songs

 so moving.
 In the end, it's not hard to see why rock's royalty were so impressed.